-It is the purpose of the Future Land Use Plan to identify future land use distributions and to graphically portray these on a Future Land Use Map (FLUM; See Figure 1).
-The land use patterns reflect that being proposed by the Future Land Use Goals, Objectives and Policies and other elements of this Comprehensive Development Plan.
+It is the purpose of the Future Land Use Plan to identify future land use classifications and to graphically portray these on a Future Land Use Map (FLUM; See Figure 1).
+The land use patterns reflect those being proposed by the Future Land Use Goals, Objectives and Policies and other elements of this Comprehensive Development Plan.

-As established in the Existing Land Use element of the Support Documentation for the Comprehensive Development Plan, a significant portion of Juno Beach is presently developed (98.7%).
-In-fill development, re-development and a few larger (3 - 5 acre) properties comprise a majority of the Town's potential future development.
-Relative to the size of the Town, largest land development opportunities exist within re-development of pre-existing, old and outdated improvements.
+As established in the Existing Land Use element of the Support Documentation for the Comprehensive Development Plan, a significant portion of Juno Beach is presently developed (98.89% of the Residential and Transient/Residential FLU classification is developed, 91.61% of the Commercial FLU classification is developed).
+In-fill development, redevelopment and a few larger <math>(3-5 acre) properties comprise a majority of the Town's potential future development.
+Relative to the size of the Town, the largest land development opportunities exist within redevelopment of pre-existing, old and outdated improvements.